tabfloater/tabfloater.github.io/_includes/documentation.md

 #### Can I trust this application?

-Both the browser extension and the companion are <a href="https://github.com/tabfloater/tabfloater" target="_blank">open source</a>, which means you are free to examine the source code to verify it doesn't do any funny business.
+Both the browser extension and the companion are <a href="https://github.com/tabfloater/tabfloater" target="_blank" rel="noopener">open source</a>, which means you are free to examine the source code to verify it doesn't do any funny business.
 The browser extensions are reviewed by the owners of the Chrome Web Store and Firefox.
 In addition, the files you download from this website are built using automated tools which you can also double check, so you can be sure they originate from the same open source code.

 The companion installation files will also contain a digital signature in the future.